YashM246/JAX_Basics/README.md

 - The problem of state in functional programming
 - Why stateful code breaks with JIT compilation
 - Implementing stateful patterns (e.g., counters) in JAX
+- **PyTrees** - JAX's way of handling complex data structures
+  - Understanding PyTree structure and leaves
+  - Manipulating PyTrees with `tree.map`
+  - Handling gradients for models with many parameters
-- Best practices for managing state in neural networks
+- Foundation for building neural networks in JAX

 ## Topics Covered